arrow_back Back to Contract Central

 MFNs can be especially scary in the context of M&A. If you acquire a business, and it has a most favored customer provision in any of its contracts (even a small, seemingly unimportant one), the terms of that MFN could apply to the acquiror.
 So, for example, imagine a small software company gives Bank of America a great deal just to get the benefit of having the BoA “logo” among its customers.
 Bank of America—already getting a great deal—also demands and gets a MFN in the contract.
 If IBM then buys the small software company, depending on how the most favored customer clause is drafted, IBM could become subject to it.
 IBM might well do hundreds of millions of dollars of business with Bank of America, and having to give them most favored customer pricing across all of that could be a business disaster.
 So, savvy acquirers take finding MFNs across all of a target’s contracts exceedingly seriously.
 A bad MFN could be more costly than the price of the acquired business itself.

-The flip of this is that potential buyers of your business may be very concerned with discovering whether you have any most favored customer provisions in your contracts, and it may impact how much your business is worth (depending on the scope of the clause and how it is drafted).
+The flip of this is that potential buyers of your business may be very concerned with discovering whether you have any most favored customer provisions in your contracts, and it may impact how much your business is worth (depending on the scope of the clause and how it is drafted). \n\nFor both ongoing operations and preparation for M&A, it is very important to know if you have any most favored nation clauses.

 How Do You Review Most Favored Nation Clauses in Contracts?